A Gibbs sampler on the $n$-simplex: Closely related walks

-\section{Closely Related Walks}
+\section{Closely related walks}

 It is worth pointing out a small number of cases where the above argument goes through with very few changes.
 The first allows us to go from sampling from the uniform distribution to sampling from a large class of distributions on the simplex, including symmetric Dirichlet distributions.
-At each step of the random walk, instead of choosing $\lambda$ according to the uniform distribution on $[0, 1]$, choose it according to some other distribution with twice differentiable cdf $F$ satisfying $F[x] = 1-F[1-x]$ for all $0 \leq x \leq \frac{1}{2}$.
-Then the above arguments show that the total mixing time is $O(n log(n) \frac{\vert \vert F'' \vert \vert_{\infty}}{1 - 2 E[\lambda^{2}]} )$, essentially without modifcation. \\ It is also possible to apply this argument to its 'discrete' analogue, in which M indistinguishable balls are stored in n boxes; these are known as M-compositions of n.
-The analogous Markov chain involves choosing two boxes at every step, and having each ball switch with probability 1 2 .
-The same argument applies to the discrete chain, giving a mixing bound of order $O(n log(n))$, but there need to be enough balls for the continuous approximation to be good at each step.
-A straightforward step-through of the argument gives a bound of $M > n^{18.5}$ above, or $M > n^{5.5}$ for Aldous' greedy coupling. \\ There is a follow-up paper being prepared which will discuss a wider variety of related walks, requiring larger modifcations.
+At each step of the random walk, instead of choosing $\lambda$ according to the uniform distribution on $[0, 1]$, choose it according to some other distribution with twice differentiable cdf $F$ satisfying $F[x] = 1-F[1-x]$ for all $0 \leq x \leq\frac{1}{2}$.
+Then the above arguments show that the total mixing time is $O(n \log n \frac{\| F'' \|_{\infty} + 1}{1 - 2 E[\lambda^{2}]} )$, essentially without modifcation.

+It is also possible to apply this argument to the discrete analogue of the simplex, in which $M$ indistinguishable balls are stored in n boxes; these are known as $M$-compositions of $n$.
+The analogous Markov chain involves choosing two boxes, holding $N$ balls between them, at every step, and putting $0 \leq k \leq N$ of them in the first box with probability $\frac{1}{N+1}$, and the remainder in the second box.
+The arguments given above apply to the discrete chain, giving a mixing bound of order $O(n \log n)$, but there need to be enough balls for the continuous approximation to be good at each step.
+A straightforward step-through of the argument gives a bound of $O(n \log n)$ for $M > n^{18.5}$ above.
+Aldous' greedy argument, which gives an upper bound of $O(n^{2} \log n)$, holds for $M > n^{5.5}$.